Recognising and learning about my anxiety

 My anxiety hadn’t gone, but I started to learn to live with it.
 Rather than trying to block out my anxious thoughts, I let them in and then let them go.
 Instead of fearing my anxiety, I faced it.

 One year later, I set out on a road trip to four different countries.
 It was something that I thought I would never be able to do again.
-Don’t get me wrong, it came with it’s challenges, but I did it.
-In actual fact, I think the worry of becoming anxious was the worst part.
+Don’t get me wrong, it came with its challenges, but I did it.
+In actuality, I think the worry of becoming anxious was the worst part.

 My journey towards living an anxiety-free life has shown me the importance of self-care and development, even when you don’t think you need to.
 Pick up that self-development book, take that mindfulness course, or talk to someone about anything you might be feeling.
 Treat every day as another opportunity to shape a happier and healthier you.